Home Best Places in the Fraser Valley Abbotsford’s Maan Farms

 Easter at Maan Farms

 Maan Farms’ Easter Event takes place over the Easter Weekend most years.
-In 2023, the farm hosted three different events for different ages.
+Last year the farm hosted three different events for various ages.
+In 2025 there’s just one Easter event but it happens over multiple days.

-The Baby Animal Easter Days event was on the Friday, Saturday, Sunday and Monday of the holiday weekend.
-Activities at the event included an egg hunt, photo opportunities with the Easter Bunny, a chance to play with baby farm animals, and access to the venue’s regular attractions.
+The Baby Animal Easter Days event runs on April 12th, 13th, 18th, 19th and 20th.
+Activities include an egg hunt, photo opportunities with the Easter Bunny, a chance to play with baby farm animals, and access to the venue’s regular attractions.
 In years with good weather, up to 5,000 people typically attend over the course of the long weekend.
 It’s a popular event!

 To learn more about the springtime events, click Maan Farms at Easter.